 As of July 2014, approximately 67 percent of a typical IPL residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 33 percent recovered through rate adjustment “trackers,” as described below.*

-Indianapolis Power & Light Company's (IPL's) current electric base rates were approved on August 24, 1995, in Indiana Utility Regulatory Commission Cause No. 39938.
+IPL's current electric base rates were approved on August 24, 1995, in Indiana Utility Regulatory Commission Cause No. 39938.
+To review the IURC's 231-page rate order in PDF format, please click here.

 IPL is requesting IURC approval of an electric vehicle car sharing program for Indianapolis, to be funded through electric rates.
 Please click here for more information on the case (Cause No. 44478).